The Iconic Polo

 The Making Of

 Petit piqué is made from the highest quality cotton.
-The fibres are chosen for their softness, resistance and purity.
+The fibres are chosen for their lenght and resistance.

 Length of the thread

-Petit piqué uses longer cotton threads than usual fabrics.
+Petit piqué uses longer cotton fibers than usual knits.
 This creates a material that is stable and resistant, while light and airy.

 The same batch of cotton is used to produce each polo shirt.
-The cotton is then carefully woven on several different looms.
+The cotton is then carefully knitted on several different looms.
+To amplify the resistance of the polos, two threads are assembled before each step of knitting.

 Petit piqué cotton is lightweight, resistant and elegant.
 The secret to this unique textile is an innovative knitting technique, developed and perfected by René Lacoste and André Gillier.

-The cotton threads are tightly knitted to create thousands of small cells which allow air to pass through.
-This unique technique makes petit piqué a highly breathable fabric.
+The cotton threads are knitted to create thousands of small cells which allow air to pass through.
+This technique makes petit piqué a highly breathable and light knit.

 The cells of the cotton weave have a distinctive v-shape.
 Together they create the mesh-like appearance of petit piqué and give the Lacoste polo its unique texture.